 While I was a student in Paris, I undertook an exchange at the National Taiwan University of Arts.
-While I was there, a program was offered working with Discovery.
+While I was there, a program was offered to work with Discovery.
 Part of this program was to go to Singapore and meet the production team, while I was there, I met some workers from InFocusAsia and we had a chat and they let me know about their plans to open an office in Taiwan.
 When I finished my studies I got in touch with them and well … here I am in Taiwan!

 It has been a very rewarding experience.
-As part of my film projects I have interviewed Ang Lee (the Oscar winning director), the mayor of Kaohsiung (the second biggest city in Taiwan) and was able to go inside military barracks for filming.
+As part of my film projects I have interviewed Ang Lee (the Oscar-winning director), the mayor of Kaohsiung (the second biggest city in Taiwan) and was able to go inside military barracks for filming.

 Can you describe your work?

-When deciding a project, sometimes we receive commissions, or sometimes we make proposals.
+When deciding on a project, sometimes we receive commissions, or sometimes we make proposals.
 Once the topic has been finalised, I undertake research.
 This involves talking to people, reading articles, visiting places and trying to understand the entire situation.
 Researching is the first stage.
 Once this is complete, the project goes into pre-production and then post-production.
 Many people contribute to the project to develop the finished product that audience views!